Peckness of Edge Posets: The Edge Poset

-\begin{proof} The elements of $\mathcal H(P)/G,\mathcal E(P)/G$ are the same by definition, so it suffices to show that $f$ is a morphism.
+\begin{proof} The elements of $\mathcal H(P)/G$ and $\mathcal E(P)/G$ are the same by definition, so it suffices to show that $f$ is a morphism.
 Since $f$ is clearly rank-preserving, it suffices to show $f$ is order-preserving.
 This is immediate from Remark ~\ref{rem:order_containment}. \end{proof}

-The remaining step in the proof of Theorem \ref{thm:cover_transitive_implies_Peck} is to show that $\mathcal{H}(B_n)$ is unitary Peck, which we do by generalizing Example \ref{eg:3boolean} and showing that $\mathcal{H}(B_n)$ is isomorphic to the disjoint union of boolean algebras.
+The remaining step in the proof of Theorem \ref{thm:cover_transitive_implies_Peck} is to show that $\mathcal{H}(B_n)$ is unitary Peck, which we do by generalizing Example \ref{eg:3boolean} and showing that $\mathcal{H}(B_n)$ is isomorphic to a disjoint union of boolean algebras.